hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 {% include warning.html content="Be reasonable with the usage of `print`.
 Especially in loops, `print` leads to unnecessary system load and slows down scripts." %}

-A marginal note: In *Python3*, `print` is a function, not a keyword as in *Python2*. `print` is usefull, for example, to prompt working progress of a running script.
+A marginal note: In *Python3*, `print` is a function, not a keyword as in *Python2*. `print` is useful, for example, to prompt working progress of a running script.

 It is also possible to print other types of variables than *strings*, but the combination of numerical and text variables requires more encoding.
 Before we get there, let us have a look at variable and data types in *Python*.